-- talking to parents about their child before their child starts in our school. - giving children the opportunity to spend time with their teacher before starting school during visit days/sessions, home visits, nursery visits and Move Up Day. - inviting all parents to a Meet and Greet event during the first week of the autumn term. - offering parents regular opportunities to talk about their child's progress in our Nursery, Kindergarten and Reception classes and allowing free access to the children's work. - encouraging parents to talk to the child's teacher if there are any concerns.
-There are formal meetings for parents during the autumn and spring terms at which the teacher and the parent discuss the child's progress confidentially.
-Parents receive a report on their child's attainment and progress at the end of the school year. - encouraging parents to contribute to the pupil online learning profile (Tapestry). - organising a range of activities throughout the year that encourage collaboration between child, school, and parents: Christmas events, Parent Workshops, Show & Shares, Sports Day, Pre-Prep End of Year Celebration etc. - contributing to the weekly newsletter outlining forthcoming events and what exciting things have happened in school.
+- talking to parents about their child before their child starts in our school. - giving children the opportunity to spend time with their teacher before starting school during visit days/sessions, nursery visits and Move Up Day. - inviting all parents to an Information Evening during the first week of the Autumn term. - Coffee & Connect events throughout the year. - offering parents regular opportunities to talk about their child's progress in our Nursery, Kindergarten and Reception classes and allowing free access to the children's work. - encouraging parents to talk to the child's teacher if there are any concerns.
+There are formal meetings for parents during the autumn (2) and spring terms (1) at which the teacher and the parent discuss the child's progress confidentially.
+Parents receive a report on their child's attainment and progress at the end of the school year. - encouraging parents to contribute to the pupil online learning profile (Tapestry). - organising a range of activities throughout the year that encourage collaboration between child, school and parents: Christmas events, Parent Workshops, Show & Shares, Sports Day, Pre-Prep End of Year Celebration etc. - contributing to the weekly newsletter outlining forthcoming events and what exciting things have happened in school.

 All staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
-At Beachborough the Reception teachers act as a 'Key Person' to all children in the year group, supported by the Teaching Assistants.
-In Nursery and Kindergarten all staff are assigned key children.
-In line with whole school policy, EYFS staff use positive reinforcement to support the learning of right from wrong using school rules, values, consistent boundaries, and modelling.
+At Beachborough the Reception teachers act as a 'Key Person' to all children in the year group, supported by the learning assistants.
+In Nursery and Kindergarten, the Nursery & Kindergarten Teacher has oversight of the Nursery & Kindergarten provision for all children and has oversight of the pastoral needs of the Kindergarten children; the Senior Nursery Assistant oversees the pastoral care for the Nursery children.
+In line with whole school policy, EYFS staff use positive reinforcement to support the learning of right from wrong using school rules, values, consistent boundaries and modelling.